freezer333/motion-stream/readme.md

 The `stream` function attaches several streams to an object which report position, velocity, and acceleration.
 The streams are implemented with [highland](http://highlandjs.org/), and you can hook into them under the `motion` object of the THREE.js object once created.

+motion[0] is the position and orientation stream motion[1] is the translation and angular velocity stream motion[2] is the translation and angular acceleration stream

 Below is a simple example that pipes the position data of an object to standard out.

 ```js